 The straight razor.
 Not as clumsy or random as an electric.
 An elegant tool, for a more civilized age.
-Once the only way to get a shave, the skill needed from a barber was so developed that very often the town surgeon was the same man - who else knew how to so well wield a blade?
-It has certainly reduced in popularity today.
+Once the only way to get a shave, the skill needed from a barber was so developed that very often the town surgeon was the same man - who else knew how to wield a blade with such skill?
+Unfortunately this worthy tool has fallen in popularity in recent years.
 Since the introduction of the double-edge safety razor, which democratized shaving and made blade maintenance a less essential skill, the straight razor has become a rarefied tool, shrouded in legend and mystique.

 As a service to you, our dear customer, who may be new to the straight razor, I have crafted a list of some of my favourite straight razors to give you an idea of where to start.

-One of my straight razors is the Bergischer Lowe, and is it ever a gorgeous blade.
-The 5/8” height is comfortable for both a first-time user, and a seasoned wet shaver, as the most common blade size.
-It’s full hollow grind (which is to say, extremely thin) produces an edge that surprises with how gently it handles the hair on even the coarsest of beards.
-The Bergischer Lowe is also an object of nearly unmatched beauty: the horn scales are different on every single razor, each possesses unique patterns, highlighted by a stylized spine that has been plated in 14-karat gold.
+One of my favourite straight razors is the Bergischer Lowe, and is it ever a gorgeous blade.
+The 5/8” height is the most common blade size, and it is comfortable for both a first-time user, and a seasoned wet shaver.
+It’s full hollow grind (which is to say, extremely thin) produces an edge that surprises with how gently it cuts the hair on even the coarsest of beards.
+The Bergischer Lowe is also an object of nearly unmatched beauty: the naturally unique horn scales give each razor its own character, highlighted by a stylized spine that has been plated in 14-karat gold.

 Don’t let its morbid name worry you, you’ll be just fine.
 Perhaps you need a mordant joke to wake you up in the morning, anyway.
 It’s a little taller than the previous two razors, coming in at 6/8”, and is fittingly held by scales of pitch-black ebony wood.
 Thiers-Issard has a pedigree stretching back to 1884.
-Their handmade razors are second to none, and you will shave with the weight of 133 years of history.
-The Throat Cutter is also exclusive: Thiers-Issard produces it just for Kent of Inglewood.
+Their handmade razors are second to none, and you will shave with the weight of 135 years of history.
+The Throat Cutter is also exclusive to us: Thiers-Issard produces it just for Kent of Inglewood.